 Witnessing him perform in our small venue with an amazingly talented band was jaw dropping, to say the least.
-The saxophones and trumpet constantly belted classic-sounding grooves and blues and funk hooks, while the snap of the quick-paced drumming gave the whole performance a boost of steady energy.
-Fat bass lines, along with keyboard and guitar textures lent each song a full-sounding depth, making us feel like we were spinning inside the grooves of an old Ural Thomas record.
+The saxophones and trumpet constantly belted classic-sounding riffs and blues and funk hooks, while the snap of the quick-paced drumming gave the whole performance a boost of steady energy.
+Fat bass lines, along with keyboard and guitar textures lent each song a full-sounding depth, making us feel like we were spinning inside the grooves of an old funk record.

 At times, Ural hooted and hollered while a saxophone spewed a searing solo.
 At other moments, a guitar plucked apart a soft progression while Ural told us a heartwarming story.
 And beyond the music, Ural’s personal engagement with the audience is something you don’t see all the time in live performance.
 Between his anecdotes, jokes, and dance moves, it was clear he was having as much fun as we were.